AlvinRC/TimerApp/README.md

 - Displays console message when alarm time is reached
 - Added stop alarm functionality
 - Added Better Format
-Current plans:
-- add easy exit timer
+- Added easy exit timer
-- add nice UI
-- make it fully functional on PC in the terminal
+- Made it fully functional on PC in the terminal Current plans:
+- add nice GUI (desktop)
+- remove lag and delays
+- make it fully functional from GUI